 the value from the most recent call leg instead of listing all the values.

-numbers as calculated were frequently inaccurate for calls with more than
+numbers as calculated were a little misleading for calls with more than

 one call leg.

 - Fixed a bug where in the Browse calls page you couldn’t search for

 duration greater or less than a particular number of seconds.

 - Some adjustments to the design of the save/create controls and the Edit